Skip to main content

 • max_snippet_chars: 600

-• planner mode: linear unless set by planner action
+• retrieval mode: linear unless set by action selection

-• retrieval strategy: lexical unless set by planner action
+• retrieval strategy: lexical unless set by action selection

-• planner strategy: heuristic unless set by planner action
+• action-selection strategy: heuristic unless set by action selection

 • step limit: 1 for each search/refine turn